 Let’s update this definition to account for our 3-day weekend, Figure 7.

 We make critical activities three days or less.
 The resulting schedule is displayed in Figure 8.

 We have regained our continuous critical path, which is good.

 Our second demonstration project displays in Figure 9.

 This time the curing of concrete is modeled as a task and not a lag.
 Again, watch what happens when the cure concrete task is 3-days, Figure 10.

 We, again, lose our continuous critical path, which is disconcerting.
 The best way to address this issue in Microsoft Project is, again, to update our critical task definition to account for the 3-day weekends, Figure 11.

 Again, we make critical tasks three days or less.
 The final schedule is displayed in Figure 12.

 Despite the 3-days total slack on some tasks the critical path remains continuous.

-When modeling the curing of concrete through weekends there are situations when the concrete cure duration creates positive total slack.
+When modeling the concrete cure time in Microsoft Project through weekends there are situations when the concrete cure duration creates positive total slack.
 This causes a discontinuity in the schedule, which is a problem.
 This issue arises on a 5-day work week when the curing completes on Friday.
 If this is your situation then you should make the definition of critical tasks 2 days or less.